kide-vm/kide/README.md

 In essence the Class always **has a** current Type and **many** Types implement (different versions of) a Class.

-All Objects have a Type (as their first member).
+All Objects have a Type, as their first member (also integers!).
 The Type points to the Class that the object has in oo terms.

 Classes are defined by ruby code, but the methods of a Type (that are executed) are defined by Mom and Risc only.